PurveshMavle/js-Hindi/README.md

 # js-Hindi
-A code repo for JavaScript series at YouTube
+A code repo for JavaScript series at YouTue Author-purvesh Mavle